Definition of Book Value of Equity

 Book Value of Equity vs Market Value of Equity

-Whereas book value is the shareholder’s equity, the amount of money payable to equity shareholders after settlement of all external claims.
+Whereas book value is the shareholder’s equity, the amount of money payable to equity shareholders after the settlement of all external claims.
 At the same time, the book equity value is derived based on accounting records.
 Market value is driven by multiple factors like market sentiments, a company’s brand value, book profits, etc. An investor uses both concepts simultaneously for comparing, analyzing, and making investment decisions accordingly.

 Benefits

 It is an indicator of a company’s operating efficiency and financial strength.
 Investors apply this concept in analyzing, understanding, and deciding on investment action.
-A strong shareholders fund suggests that the company is generating considerable profits, whereas a negative value suggests weak operating efficiency and financial position.
+A strong shareholders fund suggests that the company generates considerable profits, whereas a negative value suggests weak operating efficiency and financial position.
 It helps determine whether the company’s share market price is overvalued or undervalued.
 In case of liquidation, it also provides information to owners regarding the final amount which will be received from the company.

 Disadvantages